Khun Pan 2

-Khun Pan 2 (ขุนพันธ์ 2) it is a Thai action thriller film from Sahamongkol Film International that was released on August 23, 2018, directed by Kongkiat Khomsiri, who was the director from the first part.
-This film is a sequel to Khun Pan, which released in 2016, telling the story after the first part.
+Khun Pan 2 (ขุนพันธ์ 2) it is a 2018 Thai action thriller film from Sahamongkol Film International that was released on August 23, 2018, directed by Kongkiat Khomsiri, who was the director from the first installment.
+This film is a sequel to Khun Pan, which released in 2016, telling the story after the first installment.
 It tells the story of Khun Pan in the arrest of Suea Bai and Suea Fai, two famous sorcerer thieves in the central region, had the sequel is Khun Pan 3.

 The film won the Best Makeup Effects and Best Costume Design categories at the 28th Suphannahong National Film Awards.